decentraland/documentation/content/creator/quests/cli.md

 ## Open up the Quest Manager

-The Quests Manager is a web app that allows you to create, edit and handle your quests.
-It's a more visual way to create and edit your quests, and it's also a way to manage your quests without using the CLI.
+The Quests Manager is a web app that allows you to create, edit and handle your quests, all via UI.
+With this tool you can avoid using the CLI and editing the quest JSON file manually.

 To open up the Quests Manager, use the following command: